brombal/stylix-docs/markdown/custom-props.md

   </StylixProvider>
   ```

+### Don't overdo it

-While this feature has many valid uses, a more flexible and practical approach is to create custom components:
+Custom props are ideal for scenarios where you feel styles should be applicable to **any element**.
+However, we don't recommend using these for every type of reusable style.
+Instead, a more maintable and practical approach is to create custom components:

 ```tsx-render
 const DodgerBlue = (props) => (